-The National Wheat Foundation announces the opening of the 2019 National Wheat Yield Contest.
+The 2020 National Wheat Yield Contest registration is underway.
 The Contest offers growers the opportunity to compete with their peers across the United States and learn from each other innovative techniques to improve wheat productivity on their farms.

 A grain sample from each Contest entry will be required to determine the quality of wheat produced under high yield management practices used in this wheat yield contest.
-It is imperative to bring quality top of mind to all wheat growers, and the Foundation believes quality is a necessary part to determine Contest winners.
+It is imperative to bring quality top of mind to all wheat growers, and the Foundation believes quality is a necessary part to improve productivity.
 The submission of grain sample will be a requirement to qualify for national recognition.

 National Contest Awards

 National Award Winner Categories For 2020 Contest

 ||% Above USDA County Avg

 ||High Yield Basis

 ||1st – 5th

 |Spring Wheat Dryland

 ||1st – 3rd